Extraterritorial Jurisdiction (ETJ)

 Jump To:

 What is the ETJ?
 Is the ETJ inside city limits?
 What city services are provided inside the ETJ?
 Do property owners in the ETJ pay city taxes?
 Can ETJ residents vote in city elections?
-What is the Southeast Special Area Study?
+If my property is outside of the ETJ, can I petition the city for annexation?

 What is the ETJ?